-The ad-hoc mandate represents a confidential procedure opened upon the debtor's request whereby an ad-hoc proxy, appointed by the court, negotiates with the creditors with a view to reaching an agreement between one or more creditors and the debtor for overcoming the financial distress of the undertaking.
+The ad-hoc mandate represents a confidential procedure opened upon the debtor's request whereby an ad-hoc proxy, appointed by the court, negotiates during 90 days of its appointment with the creditors with a view to reaching an agreement between one or more creditors and the debtor for overcoming the financial distress of the undertaking, safeguarding its activity, maintaining the number of employees and covering its receivables.

-The judicial moratorium represents an agreement between the debtor and the creditors holding at least 2/3 of the receivables that are accepted and not challenged, whereby the debtor proposes a plan for the revival of its business and for covering its debt and the creditors accept to support the debtors' efforts to this end.
+The judicial moratorium represents an agreement between the debtor and the creditors holding at least 75% of the receivables that are accepted and not challenged, whereby the debtor proposes a plan for the revival of its business and for covering its debt and the creditors accept to support the debtor's efforts to this end.

-Law No. 381/2009 implements a more flexible mechanism, in comparison with the insolvency proceedings, for a company in distress to reorganise its activity, and is contractually enforceable against all creditors.
+The judicial moratorium represents a more flexible mechanism, in comparison with the insolvency proceedings, for a company in distress to reorganise its activity, and is contractually enforceable against all creditors.
+All enforcement proceedings are suspended pursuant to the homologation of the judicial moratorium.